- 7 Bachelors

 RMC is now over one hundred years old.
 It was founded in 1874 when the Dominion Government , led by Alexander Mackenzie, passed an act in Parliament to establish a military college "for the purpose of providing a complete education in all branches of military tactics, fortification, engineering, and general scientific knowledge in subjects connected with and necessary to thorough knowledge of the military profession."
-On June 1, 1876, the Military College of Canada opened its doors to the first class of eighteen gentlemen cadets.

 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards